sweetener404/sweetener404/README.md

 ### 🎯 Hobbies & Interests
 - 👨‍💻 Coding mini projects for school... and just for fun, I guess
-- 🎮 Casual Minecraft gamer (Java + Bedrock squad)
+- 🎮 Casual Minecraft gamer (Java + Bedrock squad).
+I play both
-- 📱 Into old-school tech: collecting iconic phones like the Samsung Note 1, Tizen phones, and others
+- 📱 Into old-school tech: collecting iconic phones like the Samsung Galaxy Note 1, Tizen phones, and others
 - 🎧 Music junkie: Ariana Grande, Sabrina Carpenter, Adele, and more
 - 🧠 Big fan of Windows UI history!
 From 95 to 11, I've seen it all
 - 🖥️ Also loves experimenting with macOS and Linux distros (via VMware VMs)